MicrosoftTranslator/DocumentTranslation/README.md

 ## Implementation

-Document Translation is written and compiled for .Net 5.
-The command line utility should be compatible with other platforms running .Net 5, namely MacOS and Linux.
-Tested only on Windows 10 at this point.
-Please let us know via an issue if you find problems with other platforms running .Net 5.
+Document Translation is written and compiled for .Net 6.
+The command line utility should be compatible with other platforms running .Net 6, namely MacOS and Linux.
+Tested on Windows 10, Windows 11 and Mac OS X at this point.
+Please let us know via an issue if you find problems with other platforms running .Net 6.
 Signed binaries are provided in the [releases](https://github.com/microsofttranslator/documenttranslation/releases) folder.
-To compile yourself, run Visual Studio 2019 and have the .Net 5 SDK installed.
+To compile yourself, run Visual Studio 2022 and have the .Net 6 SDK installed.
+You can compile and run the tool in Visual Studio 2022, but building the installer still requires Visual Studio 2019, until the Wix toolset updates its plugin for Visual Studio 2022.

 This tool makes use of the Azure Document Translation service.
 The Azure Document Translation service translates a set of documents that reside in an Azure storage container, and delivers the translations in another Azure storage